9 best SurveyMonkey alternatives

 However, there are alternatives to any product in SaaS world.
 SurveyMonkey has several alternatives, as well.

-In this post, we’ll examine seven of the best SurveyMonkey alternatives.
+In this post, we’ll examine nine of the best SurveyMonkey alternatives.

 If you already use Gmail, Google Apps, or Google Drive, then you can’t beat the convenience of Google Forms.
 Google Forms works great for simple surveys and questionnaires.
 You can spin up a survey in a couple of minutes, collaborate with coworkers, and start collecting and reviewing responses.
 Plus, it’s free to use.